 - Anesthetics: general, local, sedative, and topical

-Species that fall under this type of service almost always usually require specific care and needs, so it’s important to do your research or ask your vet’s advice before taking one home.
+Species that fall under this type of service almost always usually require specific care and needs, so it’s important to do your research or ask our vet’s advice before taking one home.
 Also, not all clinics can work with these creatures, therefore, you need to which one is the best, and the closest to you.

-Because some of these pets are also more sensitive and prone to sickness, it is best to take them to the vet regularly, including when there are signs of discomfort in the patient.
+Since some of these creatures are also more sensitive and prone to sickness, it is best to bring them to our clinic regularly, including when there are signs of discomfort in the patient.
 Since there might not be many clinics that specialize in these creatures, you should find one prior to getting your exotic friend.

-For the best advice, we recommend asking your vet for behavioral changes to watch out for, especially when it has to do with the maintenance of your pet’s health and welfare.
+For the best advice, we recommend asking our veterinarian for behavioral changes to watch out for, especially when it has to do with the maintenance of your pet’s health and welfare.